Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 8. You Drink Hidden Calories

-A sports drink after working out and an organic juice for lunch is healthy, isn’t it?
+A sports drink after working out and an organic lunch juice are healthy, aren’t they?

 Well, not so fast.

 Drinks are one of the most common reasons why are not losing weight.
-No matter how ketogenic your diet is, you’ll still put on weight with these liquid meals.
+No matter how keto your diet is, you’ll still put on weight with these liquid meals.

-When you remove the protective dietary fiber from fruits, which are already full of sugar anyway, the blood sugar and insulin will skyrocket.
+When you remove the protective dietary fiber from fruits, which are already full of sugar, the blood sugar and insulin will skyrocket.

 You can also overdo it with supposedly healthy things.
 If you drink every coffee with organic cream or grass-fed butter, this consumed energy will add up throughout the day.

-A Bulletproof Coffee makes sense if it helps you stay full longer without the need for a meal during fasting.
+A Bulletproof Coffee makes sense if it helps you stay full longer without needing a meal during fasting.
 After all, you want to burn your body fat instead.

-Water, tea, and coffee without any additives are the cornerstones of intermittent fasting.
+The cornerstones of intermittent fasting are water, tea, and coffee without additives.
 This way, you prevent calories from entering your body while staying hydrated, which prevents headaches during fasting.

 Finally, you must pay attention to the label of all other drinks.
 Spoiler: Thereby, alleged weight loss drinks often come out as fattening.